 Shift cash from a card to your bank account at 0% interest

 A 0% money transfer allows you to shift cash from a card to your bank account to clear your overdraft or give yourself a 0% cash loan for up to 12 months.
-This guide has full info and best deals.
+This guide has full info and the best deals, though not many cards offer these transfers any more.

 Who's this guide for?
 Anyone looking to transfer cash to their bank account.
 If you've already got card debt, and you want to make it cheaper, try a balance transfer credit card.